SciML/DiffEqFlux.jl/README.md

   - `TensorLayer` has been removed, use `Boltz.Layers.TensorProductLayer` instead.
   - Basis functions in DiffEqFlux have been removed in favor of `Boltz.Basis` module.
+  - `SplineLayer` has been removed, use `Boltz.Layers.SplineLayer` instead.

 ### v3